fabioono25/tools_plugins/README.md

-# TOOLS AND PLUGINS

-This is a compilation of examples with tools, plugins, packages that I've been using in my projects during the years.

 # Docker Projects

 It is a compilation of notes/projets related to Docker.

 ## Commands

 Running a container based on Nginx [1-SimpleTest]: